1jour1vin

 Wine rated (2014 guide) 16/20 (Very good wine)

-The oakiness of our sample means we’ll have to wait for the wine to open up.
+The oakiness of our sample means we’ll have to wait for the wine to develop.
 Powerful, smooth, and deep, this is a fine vintage whose rating may change over time.

 About the estate:

 In 2018 and 2019, Nicolas Grosbois’s wines ranked among the best in their appellation; this talented winemaker from the Loire Valley skillfully cultivates his 9 hectares of Chinon vineyards using biodynamic methods.
-Those who don’t care for oaky wines will find much to enjoy at the estate, especially since the vintages come from the yellow sands of Panzoult: these soils impart more natural suppleness than the clay-limestone soils.
-The Gabarre cuvée takes its name from the boats that once sailed the river; it features expressive, approachable tannins while retaining a peppery finish.
-The Clos-du-Noyer boasts graphite notes that blend with black fruit, accompanied by an intense, well-structured sap.
-With prices still reasonable and accessible, this is a blessed find, highly recommended.
+Those who don’t care for oaky wines will find much to enjoy at the estate, especially since the wines are sourced from the yellow sands of Panzoult—which lend them more natural suppleness than clay-limestone soils.
+The “Gabarre” cuvée takes its name from the boats that once sailed the river; it features expressive, approachable tannins while retaining a peppery finish.
+The “Clos-du-Noyer” exhibits graphite notes that blend with black fruit, accompanied by an intense, well-structured sap-like quality.
+With prices that remain reasonable and accessible, this is a true gem of a winery, highly recommended.

 Guide Hachette des vins